AaronPowell96/sandpack-file-explorer/README.md

 # Sandpack File Explorer

-An enhanced drop in replacement for [Sandpack]() file explorer.
+An enhanced drop in replacement for Sandpack's [FileExplorer](https://github.com/codesandbox/sandpack/tree/main/sandpack-react/src/components/FileExplorer).
 Providing immense flexibility to sandpack's capabilities.

 - Add and remove files or directories,
 - Drag and drop to move files or directories,